 10.07.02.14-2

-.14-2 Special Care Units — Respiratory Care Unit.
+[.14-2] .21 Special Care Units — Respiratory Care Unit.

 A.—B. (text unchanged)

 C. Physician Coordinator.
 If the facility’s medical director does not have special training and experience in diagnosing, treating, and assessing respiratory problems, the facility shall [hire] employ or contract with a [physician] Board-certified pulmonologist who has the special knowledge and experience to provide: